Wes Craven: Career

 Craven frequently collaborated with Sean S. Cunningham.
 In Craven's debut feature, The Last House on the Left, Cunningham served as producer.
 They pooled all of their resources and came up with $90,000.
 Later, in Craven's best-known film, A Nightmare on Elm Street (1984), Cunningham directed one of the chase scenes, although he was not credited.
-Craven had a hand in launching actor Johnny Depp's career by casting him in A Nightmare on Elm Street, Depp's first major film role.Elm Street villain Freddy Krueger appeared with Cunningham's Jason Voorhees in the 2003 slasher film Freddy vs. Jason, produced by Cunningham with screenwriter Victor Miller credited as "Character Creator".
+Craven had a hand in launching actor Johnny Depp's career by casting him in A Nightmare on Elm Street, Depp's first major film role.

+Elm Street villain Freddy Krueger appeared with Cunningham's Jason Voorhees in the 2003 slasher film Freddy vs. Jason, produced by Cunningham with screenwriter Victor Miller credited as "Character Creator".
 In the 2009 remake of The Last House on the Left, Cunningham and Craven share production credits.

 Although known for directing horror/thriller films, he worked on two films which are outside this genre: Music of the Heart (1999) and Paris, je t'aime (2006) (as one of the 22 directors responsible for it).
 Craven designed the Halloween 2008 logo for Google and was the second celebrity personality to take over the YouTube homepage on Halloween.
-In the mid-1980s, Craven worked briefly in the television industry by directing seven episodes of the 1985 reboot of The Twilight Zone, include an episode that was written by George R. R. Martin.
+In the mid-1980s, Craven worked briefly in the television industry by directing seven episodes of the 1985 reboot of The Twilight Zone, including an episode that was written by George R. R. Martin.

 Craven created Coming of Rage, a five-issue comic book series, with 30 Days of Night writer Steve Niles.
 The series was released in digital form in 2014 by Liquid Comics with a print edition scheduled for an October 2015 debut.